phillymedia/cookiecutter-python-project/readme.md

   - `analysis/archive`: Notebooks that leave the scope of the project but should also remain in the project history will be placed here.
   - Note that only `.Rmd` linked to `.ipynb` via `Jupytext` are commited, `.ipynb` are in the `.gitignore` because `.ipynb` metadata frequently disrupts version control whenever a notebook is opened or interacted with, while `.Rmd` files only keep track of code.
 - `data`
-  - This is the directory used with our `datakit-data` plugin.
   - `data/input`: contains raw, untouched data.
   - `data/process`
     - Contains data that has either been transformed from an `scripts` script or output from an `analysis` jupyter notebook.